Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 **Basic**

-1. Provide Subdomain, User email, and API Token to authorize the integration.
+1. Provide Domain and API Key to authorize the integration.
 2. Follow the steps below to get the required credentials from your Freshdesk instance.

    a.
 Domain